jbgo/chasqui/README.md

 ### Subscribe to events

 Subscribing to events is also simple.
-The following example tells Chasqui to forward events to this subscriber's `my-app` queue.
-Chasqui will detect whether you are using Sidekiq or Resque and generate an appropriate worker class for you.
-Within the subscriber block, you use the `on(event_name)` method to register blocks of code to handle that event.
+In the following example, we create a subscriber to handle events published to the `user.sign-up` channel.

     # file: subscriber1.rb
     require 'chasqui'

-    Chasqui.subscribe queue: 'my-app' do
+    class UserSignUpSubscriber < Chasqui::Subscriber

-      on 'user.sign-up' do |user_id|
+      channel 'user.sign-up'

+      def perform(payload)
-        # do something when the user signs up
+        # Do something when the user signs up.
+        #
+        # User.create(name: payload[:user])
+        #  => #<User:0X00fe346 @name="Darth Vader">
       end

-      on 'user.cancel' do |user_id, reason|
-        # do something else when user cancels
     end

-    end

-You can have as many subscribers as you like, but __each subscriber must have its own unique queue name__.
+For advanced subscriber usage and configuration, see __TODO__.

 ### Running Sidekiq subscribers